Dealing With Charges Of Prostitute Solicitation

 Being arrested for soliciting a prostitute can be one of the most stressful offenses our clients experienced.
-Often times, our clients are married and they endure the stress of keeping the arrest from their spouse or constantly worrying that their spouse will find out.
-As attorneys, it is common to see facts in a clients solicitation report that equate to entrapment.
-The general scenario is, our clients find someone on backpages or craigslist who is offering a service.
-A discussion is had and when our clients meet with the person, they tend to be a police officer.
+Often, our clients are married and they endure the stress of keeping the arrest from their spouse or constantly worrying that their spouse will find out.
+At Matthew Lopez Law, PLLC, we know it is common to see “facts” in a client’s solicitation report that equate to entrapment.
+The general scenario is, our clients find someone on back pages or craigslist who is offering a service and have a discussion about it.
+When our clients meet with the person, they tend to be police officers.

 While entrapment is a valid defense to soliciting a prostitute, it is an incredibly complicated defense to devise and must be handled carefully by the most experienced attorneys.
 To do so, it is important that the attorneys at Matthew Lopez Law get started on your case as quickly as possible to preserve evidence and hold the police accountable.
 We need to immediately request police reports, phone calls, text messages and schedule interviews with the police officers involved.